borkshop/kni/HACKNI.md

 The engine threads the random number generator through all of these functions.
-While naïvely, these use the `Math` object by default, while generating and verifying transcripts, Inkblot uses a xorshift128 PRNG to ensure that each read uses the same sequence of random numbers.
+While naïvely, these use the `Math` object by default, while generating and verifying transcripts, Kni uses a xorshift128 PRNG to ensure that each read uses the same sequence of random numbers.

-Inkblot provides operators for simple probability distributions.
+Kni provides operators for simple probability distributions.
 The unary random operators (``~n``) provides a number in the half open interval from [0, n), excluding n.
 The binary random operators (``n~m``) provides the sum of `n` samples of a variable in the [0, m) interval, effectively